vlepeule/bmw-cardata-ha/README.md

 5. If you remove the integration later, you can re-add it with the same client ID—the flow deletes the old entry automatically.

 ### Reauthorization
-If BMW rejects the token (e.g. because the portal revoked it), the integration:
+If BMW rejects the token (e.g. because the portal revoked it), please use the Configure > Start Device Authorization Again tool
-- Logs `BMW MQTT connection failed: rc=5`
-- Shows a persistent notification in HA
-- Causes a re-auth flow to appear, where you repeat the approval steps

 ## Entity Naming & Structure